gjtrowbridge/permutationsjs/README.md

-eachPermutation.js accepts a list and a callback function.
+The 'eachPermutation' function accepts a list and a callback function.
 It will pass each possible permutation of the list to the callback function.

 Example: